 If you would like to do more to manage weeds or need support:

 - consider joining your local Landcare or a friends group for advice about weed control or help with other works in your local area

 - contact Council or Melbourne Water about access to financial support to help control weeds on your property

-- if you live adjacent to a public conservation reserve, contact the land manager to find out which weeds you can control to help protect these special places.
+- if you live adjacent to a public conservation reserve, contact the land manager to find out how to control priority weeds

 Visit the weeds of Nillumbik page to find out more about what you can do to manage weeds.